atom-box/sandReact/README.md

 ## What's going on here
 I'm making small React web apps.<br>Each directory above is a self-contained homework project
+## Two projects above that will run in any browser
+These need no special environment; they run completely in browser.<br>
+They are self-contained.<br>
+Each one is a HTML file;<br>
+their React is enabled by CDN, as is Babel via CDN too.  <br>
+* quickies/rPairStar.html RUN
+* quickies/rWorldPopulation.html RUN
-## Three projects that will only run in NODE
+## Three projects above that will only run in NODE
 These were made by modifying [Create React App](https://github.com/facebook/create-react-app)<br>
 They won't run unless you go through all the work of setting up their whole PACKAGE / NPM / DEPENDENCIES environment thing.<br>
 Once that is done, npm start allows [http://localhost:3000](http://localhost:3000) to view them in the browser.<br>